zhanxin-xu/nofx/README.md

 ## 🎁 Contributor Airdrop Program

 All contributions are tracked on GitHub.
-When NOFX generates revenue, contributors will receive token airdrops based on their contributions.
+When NOFX generates revenue, contributors will receive airdrops based on their contributions.

 ### 🔥 Priority Rewards: Pinned Issues